timkpaine/lantern/README.md

 `pip install pylantern`

-To Install from source (recommended because i don't know how to package the npm parts):
+To Install from source:

+`make install`

+To install the JupyterLab extension:

+`npm install pylantern`

+or from source:

-`make install && make serverextension && make labextension`
+`make labextension`

+To enable the Jupyter server extension:

+`jupyter serverextension enable --py lantern`

 Or run the corresponding commands directly